ray-project/enhancements/reps/2022-04-01-resource-control.md

 - In the systemd [docs](https://www.freedesktop.org/wiki/Software/systemd/ControlGroupInterface/), we can know that, in future, create/delete cgroups will be unavailable to userspace applications, unless done via systemd's APIs.
 - The systemd has a good abstract API of cgroups.

 So, we should support both cgroupfs and systemd.
-And we can provide a config which is used to change the cgroup manager.
+And we we provide a environment variable named `RAY_CGROUP_MANAGER` which is used to change the cgroup manager in cluster level.

 ### Changes needed in Ray

-1. Add a Cgroup manager module in the Dashboard Agent
+1. Add a cgroup runtime environment plugin

-The Cgroup Manager is used to create or delete cgroups, and bind worker processes to cgroups.
-We plan to integrate the Cgroup Manager in the Agent.
+The cgroup plugin is used to create or delete cgroups, and bind worker processes to cgroups.
+It is loaded in the Agent.

-Cgroup Manager should expose an abstract interface that can hide the differences between cgroupfs/systemd and cgroup v1/v2.
+The cgroup plugin should expose an abstract interface that can hide the differences between cgroupfs/systemd and cgroup v1/v2.

 2. Generate the command line of cgroup.

-Agent should generete the command line from cgroup manager.
+Agent should generete the command line from the cgroup plugin.
 The command line will be append to the `command_prefix` field of runtime env context.
 A command line sample is like:

 ```
 mkdir /sys/fs/cgroup/{worker_id} && echo "200000 1000000" > /sys/fs/cgroup/foo/cpu.max && echo {pid} > /sys/fs/cgroup/foo/cgroup.procs